rsahlin/varg-engine/executable/README.md

 Working on an option to specify local folder for glb/gltf files.

-In your command line prompt, navigate to the 'executable' folder and run the jar file for your platform by starting a command line shell and executing one of the commands below.
+In your command line prompt, navigate to the 'executable' folder and run the jar file for your platform by starting a command line shell.
+Navigate to the 'executable' folder (or where you have the .jar file) and execute the command for your platform:

 ### For Windows: